Pink-browed rosefinch

 The pink-browed rosefinch (Carpodacus rodochroa) is a finch in the family Fringillidae.
-The species was first described by Nicholas Aylward Vigors in 1831.
-It ranges across the northern regions of the Indian subcontinent, mainly in the Himalayas, and is migratory.
+Nicholas Aylward Vigors first described the species in 1831.
+It is migratory and ranges across the northern regions of the Indian subcontinent, mainly in the Himalayas.
 It is found in Bhutan, Tibet, India, Nepal, and Pakistan.
-Its natural habitats are boreal forests and subtropical or tropical dry forests.
+Its natural habitats are boreal forests, shrub-lands, grasslands, and dry forests.